Integrated BA/MA Program

 The Integrated BA/MA option is open to University of Minnesota students majoring in Asian and Middle Eastern Studies who have a GPA of at least 3.3 and are within 30 credits of completing their undergraduate requirements.
 Preference will go to students who already have a high degree of proficiency in their language of concentration.

-Interested undergraduates apply for admission to the program in the spring semester of their junior year or their senior year.
+Interested undergraduates apply for admission to the program by the December deadline of their junior year or their senior year.
 Students admitted to the sub-plan must maintain timely degree progress to ensure all undergraduate degree requirements are completed by the end of their fourth year.

-Upon admission, students may opt to complete either Plan A (Thesis option) or Plan B (non-thesis option) of the MA degree.
+Upon admission, students may opt to complete either Plan A (Thesis option), Plan B (non-thesis option), or Plan C (language pedagogy option) of the MA degree.
 Up to 10 graduate credits (5xxx, 8xxx, or 4xxx language courses) may be completed in the senior year of undergraduate study.
 These credits will count towards students' MA requirements and will not double-count to their BA requirements.

 In their fifth year, students complete all remaining MA coursework requirements, as well as the final examination or MA thesis (depending on the student’s choice of plan).